ml4health/ml4health.github.io/README.md

 1. Copy over the page from `2018_content/pages/.` to `2019_content/pages/.`
 2. If the page looks "complicated", check and see if there is a corresponding `make organizers` or something else in the `Makefile`.
 In that case, you're meant to update the corresponding csv first and then run `make organizers` or `make accepted_papers`.
 This will generate the static page from the input files.
 3. `make html` in root. `make serve` to check it looks fine.
 Then push to public.

+# FAQs

+ - Want to change the order of pages in toolbar?
+Alphabetical by page filename, but make title in page the actual thing you want.
+ - Images for organizers or speakers looking strange?
+Make sure all of the captions are the same length (same number of lines), otherwise it will throw off the spacing.

 # Usage for 2018